back to top

 contiki vietnam experience

-Hoi An is World Heritage listed and I already can’t wait to go back and visit it again one day.
-I had so much fun riding bikes around the old town, exploring the markets and lounging by the pool and visiting the hotel’s spa.
-We all got suits or dresses made there at Yali, but I’d strongly recommend having pictures of what you want with you on your phone before visiting, so you can be really clear and specific with them on what you want, to save time and confusion.
+Hoi An is a World Heritage site, and I can’t wait to revisit it one day.
+I had so much fun riding bikes around the old town, exploring the markets, lounging by the pool, and visiting the hotel’s spa.
+We all got suits or dresses made there at Yali, but I’d strongly recommend having pictures of what you want on your phone before visiting, so you can be clear and specific with them about what you want to save time and confusion.
+When we reached Hu, we were getting tired, but the Perfume River showed us a fantastic sunset, and the nightlife there is pretty fun!
+We were exhausted when we reached Hanoi and couldn’t wait to sleep!
+It was probably our least favourite destination in Vietnam; the weather was cooler and overcast, and the city felt like many others in Asia.
+We also didn’t do as much together as a group here.

 contiki vietnam experience